alexvmt/animal-movement-summary-and-stationarity-analysis/README.md

 If the check box to limit the number of tracks on the map is checked, tracks are shown only for the first 10 individuals (selected from the tag ids in ascending order).

 c) Time series plot
-Shows per default the time series for the first individual in the dataset.
+Shows per default the daily distance moved for the first individual in the dataset.
 The dropdown can then be used to show different animals in this plot.
 The time series is interactive and the user can zoom into specific regions of interest.